WARM (AM): The Mighty 590

 In the 1960s and 1970s, WARM was the predominant Top 40 station in the area, playing the hits for a generation of young listeners.
 It was known as "The Mighty 590".
 The station became an affiliate of the ABC Contemporary Radio Network.

 In the 1980s, the station transitioned to a more adult sound as younger listeners were tuning to FM stations for their music.
 It spent time as an oldies station and also tried country music.
 In the early 2000s, it was owned by Citadel Broadcasting.

 After Citadel bought the ABC Radio Networks in 2007, WARM became an ABC Radio owned-and-operated station.
 Citadel merged with Cumulus Media on September 16, 2011.
-Part of the station's broadcast day came from Scott Shannon's "The True Oldies Channel."
+Part of the station's broadcast day came from Scott Shannon's "The True Oldies Channel".

 Off the air

 For a time in April 2009, WARM went dark due to transmitter problems.
 Some of its equipment dated back 70 years.
 The station announced that, due to the high cost of replacing its transmitter, it had no plans to return.
 The host of WARM's weekly polka music show told a reporter, "Unless there's a miracle, they ain't coming back."
 However, on April 23, with an effort by its engineers to get it working again, WARM returned to the air.
 It was still airing its oldies format and weekly polka program.

 On September 15, 2014, WARM went silent again, due to a transmitter failure.
 On November 24, 2014, an application was filed with the Federal Communications Commission (FCC) to lower power from 5,000 watts during day and night to 1,800 watts daytime and 430 watts nights.
 It would use only three of its five towers.
 The station resumed broadcasting in December 2014.
 At this point, it switched to a sports radio format, as an affiliate of CBS Sports Radio.
-Cumulus Media has a financial interest in that network.
+Cumulus Media had a financial interest in that network.